biocore/qiime/doc/scripts/make_phylogeny.rst

 	**[REQUIRED]**

 	-i, `-`-input_fp
-		Path to read input alignment
+		Path to read input fasta alignment, only first word in defline will be considered

 	**[OPTIONAL]**